 - In older times, this was often inverted by adoptive mothers who would fake being pregnant because they didn't want their families and friends to ask too many questions.

 - Nobody outside Sarah Palin's immediate family knew she was pregnant with Trig, her fifth child, until she was seven months in.
-For a forty-something, mother-of-four governor that's not unimpressive.
-Unfortunately for her this just gave ammunition to her political opponents who accused her of faking the pregnancy to cover up premarital hanky-panky by her teenage daughter.
+For a forty-something, mother-of-four governor, that's not unimpressive.
+Unfortunately for her, this just gave ammunition to her political opponents, who accused her of faking the pregnancy to cover up premarital hanky-panky by her teenage daughter.
 No actual evidence exists to support the claim, but when has that ever stopped people from making accusations against political figures they don't like?